MykytaKyt/datakyt/docs/srs.md

 Our constraints are:

 - Possibilities of Python programming language and PostgreSQL DBMS;
-- Writing Python code that conforms to PEP 8;
+- Writing Python code that satisfies PEP 8;
 - Constraints that may be imposed by the project business logic such as:

   - The ability to have multiple owners for one piece of equipment/furniture